tylim88/Firelord/README.md

 🍧 Use `in`, `not-in` and `array-contains-any` with more than 10 elements array. (`not-in` has a caveat)

-🍁 `write` operations reject unknown member and enforce partial but no undefined.
+🍁 `write` operations reject unknown member; `update` enforce partial but no undefined.

 🍹 Avoid `order` and `query` limitations for you, stopping potential run-time errors before they happen.